- Trazodone oral tablet is available as a generic drug. It doesn’t have a brand-name version.

 Drugs you should not use with trazodone

 Do not take these drugs with trazodone.
-Doing so can cause dangerous effects in the body.
+Doing so can cause dangerous effects in your body.
 Examples of these drugs include:

 - Monoamine oxidase inhibitors (MOIs), such as isocarboxazid, phenelzine, tranylcypromine, or selegiline.
-You shouldn’t take these drugs together or within 14 days of each other.
-Doing so increases your risk of serotonin syndrome.
+You shouldn’t take trazodone with MAOIs or within 14 days of taking them.
+Taking these drugs together raises your risk of serotonin syndrome.

 Interactions that can cause more side effects